alanzheng88/Food2Go/README.md

 - Restaurants
   - Create
   - Browse
-  - Upload images
+  - Retrieve images

 Demo Instructions
 Registration
 1. Click on the Register Link on the top right of the website.
-2. Enter in your information and selection your role either as customer or restaurant owner.
+2. Enter in your information and select your roles, either as a customer or a restaurant owner.
     (Customer and restaurant owner will have different functionality)

 Login
 1. Click on the Login Link on the top right of the website.